Word@Work, Let God's Word energise your working day!

 Matthew 27:1-5

-Two people were to die that day.
-The corrupt court condemned Jesus to death but could not carry out the sentence, because under Roman law only the Governor could authorise execution by crucifixion.
-So they sent Jesus to Pilate, even though they did not have a charge that warranted the death sentence.
-The other person was Judas Iscariot, the betrayer.
+From the Upper Room Passover gathering, two people would die the next day.
+One was Jesus: He had been condemned to death by the religious court, but they could not carry out the sentence.
+Under Roman law, only the Governor could authorise execution by crucifixion.
+So, they sent Jesus to Pilate, even though they did not have a charge that warranted the death sentence (John 18:31).
+The other person to die was Judas Iscariot, the betrayer.

 The Price Of A Slave